Join a Study

 Exclusion:

-• Has taken levodopa, dopamine agonists, MAO-B inhibitors or amantadine within 60 days of Baseline visit.
+• Has taken levodopa, dopamine agonists, MAO-B inhibitors or amantadine within 60 days of Screening visit.

 • Received any of the following drugs: dopamine receptor blockers, metoclopramide and reserpine within 6 months of Screening visit.